 “Every child is an artist.
 The problem is staying a child when you grow up.” – Picasso

-Many of us think of creativity as something that artists, musicians and writers are gifted with doing and the rest of us are unproductive, unoriginal, and unimaginative.
+Many of us believe that gifts of creativity belong to artists, musicians, and writers, and the rest of us are unoriginal and unimaginative.
 This is a myth!
-Creativity is just as relevant in the marketplace as in the art galleries.
-Creativity is the hallmark of problem-solving, continuous improvement and strategic thinking.
+Creativity holds just as much relevance in the marketplace as it does in art galleries.
+It is the hallmark of problem-solving, continuous improvement, and strategic thinking.

-Probably one of the best examples of an organization doing just that is a San Jose, CA based company IDEO.
-They are recognized across the globe for their human-centered, design-thinking approach to innovation and growth.
-One of their hallmark success factors is what they refer to as “customer empathy,” understanding people’s experiences in interaction with a product or service.
+One of the best examples of an organization doing just that is a San Jose, CA based company IDEO.
+They are globally recognized for their human-centered, design-thinking approach to innovation and growth.
+Their x-factor is customer empathy, understanding people’s experiences in interaction with a product or service.
 The firm engages teams of people from diverse disciplines such as engineering, human factors, industrial design and communications to generate innovative designs in products and services.
-The multi-disciplinary approach combined with customer empathy produces Renaissance breakthroughs in products and services for such admired organizations as Apple, Procter & Gamble and Steelcase.
+The multi-disciplinary approach combined with customer empathy produces renaissance breakthroughs in products and services for admired organizations such as Apple, Procter & Gamble, and Steelcase.

-The kind of creativity Daniel Pink writes about and IDEO demonstrates emerges when we break out of old patterns and habits of thinking to explore new patterns, novel ideas and possibilities.
+The kind of creativity Pink discusses and IDEO demonstrates emerges when we break away from habits of thinking to explore new patterns, novel ideas, and possibilities.
 This sounds simple, but it isn’t.
-Breaking out of our own limiting perceptions, experiences, and beliefs takes intentionality.
+Breaking out of our own limitations takes intentionality.
 To help with that, we have included

 - Dare to be different.
 Don’t limit yourself to narrow thinking.
 Break out of assumptions, conventional thinking and industry orthodoxy to reach beyond the first solution.
 Try to expose yourself to diverse stimuli which provide new insight.